 dfx within your WSL Linux terminal as described in Installing the SDK.

 Node.js is not properly installed

 16.0.0 or higher, please check Node.js for more information.

 Permission Denied when running

-dfx need to be on the Linux filesystem instead of the Windows filesystem.
+dfx new command need to be on the Linux filesystem instead of the Windows filesystem.
 Usually

 cd ~ or